sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 ## Install Docker

-Docker is designed to run only on Linux.
-To use it on OS X or Windows you’ll need to run a virtual machine with Linux on it.
-To do so [download and install Virtual Box](https://www.virtualbox.org/) and [boot2docker](http://boot2docker.io/), and follow the setup instructions for each.
+Docker is designed to run on Linux.
+To use it on Windows you’ll need to run a virtual machine with Linux on it.
+To do so [download and install Virtual Box](https://www.virtualbox.org/) and [docker-machine](https://github.com/docker/machine), and follow the setup instructions for each.
+Mac OS X users can use [dlite](https://github.com/nlf/dlite) and skip using VirtualBox and `docker-machine` altogether.

-Once installed and set-up, **start the Docker daemon**:

-    boot2docker up

-Set suggested environment variables, if prompted, then do:
+If using `docker-machine`, **create a virtual machine** using the virtualbox driver and then **start the Docker daemon** on it, setting any environment variables suggested by `docker-machine` to enable proper connection from the host machine to the VM:

+    docker-machine create -d virtualbox default
+    docker-machine start default

+Once Docker is installed, run it with:

     docker

 You’ll see a command listing if everything worked.
-If not, ensure boot2docker is running with `boot2docker status`.
+If not, ensure your Docker environment is configured correctly before proceeding.

 ## Clone Jekyll seed

 In order to build a Docker image to run our Jekyll site we need an actual site to start with.
 Rather than creating one from scratch we’re going to use an open-source seed called [Lanyon][1] by Mark Otto.
 Go ahead and **clone it now**:

     git clone https://github.com/poole/lanyon.git lanyon && cd $_

+**Tip:** For a more feature-rich starter theme with a sharp design check out any of the wonderful [Jekyll themes by Michael Rose](https://mademistakes.com/work/jekyll-themes/), such as [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes/).

 ## Configure Docker host container